genesiscommunitysuccess/docs/docs/03_server/02_data-server/02_basics.md

 You don't have to give each `query` a name.
 If you do provide one, it will be used exactly as you specify.
 If you don't, then a name is allocated automatically when the data object is created.
 The syntax for this allocation is "ALL_{table/view name}S".
 So, in the example below:

 - The first query is called `INSTRUMENT_DETAILS`, as this name has been specified.
 - The second query is called `ALL_COUNTERPARTYS`, because it has not had a name specified.
-The allacted name is based on the COUNTERPARTY table, which it queries.
+The allocated name is based on the COUNTERPARTY table, which it queries.

 ```kotlin